Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Loss Functions and Estimator Selection

 Only a few sufficient conditions are required to provide finite-sample bounds on the expected risk difference of the estimator selected via our CV procedure.
-First, that each element of the random vector $X$ be bounded, and, second, that the entries of all covariance matrices in the parameter space be bounded.
+First, that each element of the random vector $X$ be bounded, and, second, that the entries of all covariance matrices in the parameter space and the set of possible estimates be bounded.
 Together, these assumptions allow for the definition of $\overline{M}(J)$, the object permitting the extension of the loss-based estimation framework to the high-dimensional covariance matrix estimation problem.

-The first assumption may appear stringent.
-It is not satisfied, for instance, by Gaussian distributions.
-However, we stress that parametric data-generating distributions rarely reflect reality --- they are merely mathematically convenient.
-We posit that most random variables arising in scientific practice, or transformations thereof, are bounded by limitations of the physical, electronic, or biological measurement process; thus, our method remains widely applicable.
-For example, in microarray and next-generation sequencing experiments, the raw data are images on a 16-bit scale and are therefore constrained to belong to $[0, 2^{16})$.
-Similarly, the measurement of immune correlates --- of substantial interest in vaccine efficacy trials of HIV-1, COVID-19, and other diseases --- are bounded by the limits of detection and quantitation imposed by the assays used in their measurement.
+\rone{The first assumption is technical in nature --- it makes the proofs tractable.
+While it may appear stringent, and, for instance, is not satisfied by Gaussian distributions, we believe it to be generally applicable.} We stress that parametric data-generating distributions, like those exhibiting Gaussianity, rarely reflect reality, that is, they are merely mathematical conveniences\footnote{Anecdotally, one cannot help but find themself reminded that ``Everyone is sure of this [that errors are normally distributed]~$\ldots$~since the experimentalists believe that it is a mathematical theorem, and the mathematicians that it is an experimentally determined fact.''~\citep[][p.~171]{poincare1912calcul}}.
+Most random variables, or transformations thereof, arising in scientific practice are bounded by limitations of the physical, electronic, or biological measurement process; thus, our method remains widely applicable.
+For example, in microarray and next-generation sequencing experiments, the raw data are images on a 16-bit scale, constraining them to $[0, 2^{16})$.
+Similarly, the measurement of immunologic markers, of substantial interest in vaccine efficacy trials of HIV-1, COVID-19, and other infectious diseases, are bounded by the limits of detection and/or quantitation imposed by assay biotechnology.

 Verifying that the additional assumptions required by Theorem~\ref{thm1}'s asymptotic results hold proves to be more challenging.
 We write $f(y) = O(g(y))$ if $\lvert f \rvert$ is bounded above by $g$, $f(y) = o(g(y))$ if $f$ is dominated by $g$, $f(y) = \Omega(g(y))$ if $f$ is bounded below by $g$, and $f(y) = \omega(g(y))$ if $f$ dominates $g$, all in asymptotics with respect to $n$ and $J$.
 Further, a subscript ``P'' might be added to these bounds, denoting a convergence in probability.
 Now, note that $c(\delta, \overline{M}(J))(1 + \log(K))/(np_n) = O(J)$ for fixed $p_n$ and as $J/n \rightarrow m > 0$.
 Then the conditions associated with Equation~\eqref{thm1:convergence} and Equation~\eqref{thm1:convergence-in-prob} hold so long as $\mathbb{E}_{P_0}[\tilde{\theta}_{p_n,n}(\tilde{k}_{p_n,n})-\theta_0] = \omega(J)$ and $\tilde{\theta}_{p_n,n}(\tilde{k}_{p_n,n})-\theta_0 = \omega_P(J)$, respectively.